1 – No Two Colleges Are The Same

 THIS IS A THING.
-Make it a priority to track your student their Senior year of high school so they are not falling behind in their class work or applications.
+Make it a priority to track your student their Senior year of high school so they are not falling behind in their classwork or applications.
 A school CAN and WILL pull any acceptance letter or scholarship if the student doesn’t follow through with their high school responsibilities.

 7 – Be Your Student’s Backup Calendar

 Once again, deadlines are critical!
-Make sure you are holding your student accountable to take their tests on time, get any letters of recommendations, essays, or any other requirement a college needs for admissions.
+Make sure you are holding your student accountable to take their tests on time, get any letters of recommendation, essays, or any other requirement a college needs for admissions.
 Time is the only thing you can control so use it to your advantage!

 8 – War Game Your FAFSA Before You Hit Submit

 Do not fill out the FAFSA and hit submit on the first round.
-Make sure you have all necessary documents that pertain to the FAFSA in front of you and “pregame” the process before you hit submit.
+Make sure you have all the necessary documents that pertain to the FAFSA in front of you and “pregame” the process before you hit submit.
 One recommendation would be to print out a copy of the FAFSA and write in what needs to be on the document before you try it electronically.

 9 – Apply Pressure But Don’t Go Overboard